← Research

 CLEAN CONTROLS

+VC Fund: Risk 7 — clean.
 Long time horizons between flows.
-No tight circular loops.

 LIMITATIONS

-What the model misses: Fraud that looks structurally identical to legitimate business.
-Insider trading (no unusual flow).
-Embezzlement from a single account (no graph structure).
-Price manipulation (requires market data, not flow data).
+What the model misses: Insider trading (no unusual flow).
+Embezzlement from a single account (no graph).
+Price manipulation (requires market data).
+Structure is all it sees.

 COMPUTATION DETAILS